 My name is Ángel R. López-Sánchez.
-I’m a Spanish astrophysicist working at the Australian Astronomical Observatory (AAO) and in the Department of Astronomy, Astrophysics and Astrophotonics of the Macquarie University (Sydney, NSW, Australia).
+I’m a Spanish astrophysicist working at the Australian Astronomical Optics (AAO) and in the Department of Physics and Astronomy of the Macquarie University (Sydney, NSW, Australia).
 My research in Astrophysics is focused in the analysis of star formation phenomena in galaxies of the local Universe, especially in dwarf starbursts and spiral galaxies, but using a multiwavelength approach.

 I got my PhD in Astrophysics in December 2006.
 I presented a detailed analysis of a sample of Wolf-Rayet galaxies, the majority of the optical and near-infrared observations were obtained by myself using the telescopes available at the Spanish astronomical observatories of El Roque de los Muchachos (La Palma), Izaña (Tenerife) and Calar Alto (Almeria).

 In 2007 I moved to Australia to work at the CSIRO Astronomy and Space Science (then just known as Australia Telescope National Facility) as radio-astronomer.
 Actually, I’m a weird mix between an optical and a radio astronomer, although I’m also using data from other wavelenghts.
 Indeed, I’m combining ultraviolet, optical, infrared and radio data to characterise the physical and chemical properties of galaxies and get clues about their nature and evolution.
 Since January 2011 I’m working at the Australian Astronomical Observatory (AAO, since July 2018 the Australian Astronomical Optics) and Macquarie University (MQ) in Sydney (NSW, Australia).